 Checkout our the best diving locations in Malaysia.

-Where to Stay in Kuala Terengganu Malaysia
+Where To Stay In Kuala Terengganu Malaysia

-Kuala Terengganu has a reasonable supply of guest houses, hostels and hotels.
+Kuala Terengganu has a reasonable supply of guest houses, hostels, and hotels.
 Here are a few places to give you an idea of what is available in Kuala Terengganu, if you are planning to visit Kuala Terengganu Malaysia.

-Remember to check the reviews and book a place that suits you interests while traveling.
+Remember to check the reviews and book a place that suits your interests while traveling.

 Uptown Eco Hotel

-Rating 8.9, Standard Double Room starts from $36
+Rating 8.9, Standard double room starts from $36

 Uptown Eco Hotel in Kuala Terengganu features a shared lounge.
 All guest rooms in the hotel are equipped with a kettle.
 The units at Uptown Eco Hotel have air conditioning.